awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 `HealthCheckIntervalSeconds`  <a name="cfn-elasticloadbalancingv2-targetgroup-healthcheckintervalseconds"></a>
 The approximate number of seconds between health checks for an individual target\.
+For valid and default values when using the TCP protocol for the load balancer see the `HealthCheckIntervalSeconds` parameter for the [CreateTargetGroup](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_CreateTargetGroup.html) action in the *Elastic Load Balancing API Reference version 2015\-12\-01*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)